iudicium/pryingdeep/README.md

 ---
 ## What does it do?

-Prying Deep crawls dark/clear net platforms and extracts as much intelligence as possible effectively.
+*Prying Deep crawls dark/clear net platforms and extracts as much intelligence as possible effectively.*

----

 ---